robenkleene/design-references/after-effects/after-effects.md

 After Effects uses Society of Motion Picture and Television Engineers (SMPTE) by default, which means "hours, minutes, seconds, and frames".

-### Single Frame

-- Select "Composition > Save Frame As > File...", this will add it to the "Render Queue", then click "Render".
-- To export with Photoshop layers, simple select "Composition > Save Frame As > Photoshop Layers..." (this also exports instantly, without having to click "Render")
-- If the frame is too small relative to the composition size, that's probably because the composition is set to be scaled down.
-Change the `Composition Settings` to `Resolution: Full` to export full size.

 ## Preferences

 - `⌘⌥` ("Edit" -> "Keyboard Shortcuts"): Edit keyboard shortcuts